How Do You Prevent Mold From Forming After a Flood?

-Just in case you didn’t know, mildew and mold aren’t synonymous.
-This fungi substance is a multicellular filaments that encompass all types that grow (what is later discussed) as hyphae.
-Mildew refers to specific types of fungi that grow linearly in covered area.
+In case you didn’t know, mildew and mold aren’t synonymous.
+This fungi substance is a multicellular filament that encompasses all types that grow (what is later discussed) as hyphae.
+Mildew refers to specific types of fungi that grow linearly in covered areas.

 Heed These Warnings That Are Backed By Science

-Exposing yourself to an environment that is filled with mold is nothing but detrimental to your health.
-According to the Institute of Medicine (IOM), there was a study that linked respiratory issues with significant fungi exposure in enclosed environments.
-What was especially troublesome was that many of these respiratory symptoms and led to chronic problems in the upper tract of the respiratory system in young people that didn’t have preexisting conditions.
+Exposing yourself to an environment filled with mold is detrimental to your health.
+According to the Institute of Medicine (IOM), their studies linked respiratory issues with significant fungi exposure in enclosed environments.
+What was especially troublesome was that many of these respiratory symptoms often led to chronic problems in the upper tract of the respiratory system in young people who didn’t have preexisting conditions.

-For those of you with older folks living with you or people with comorbidities, it can be especially dreadful when a flood comes and leaves behind a mold problem.
-Thanks to research done by the Center for Disease Control (CDC), it can be even lethal if the problem isn’t remediated.
+For those of you with older folks living or working in the same building with you or people with comorbidities, it can be especially dreadful when a flood comes and leaves behind a mold problem.
+According to the research done by the Centers for Disease Control (CDC), it can even be lethal if the problem isn’t remediated.